Mrnobody008/pnumber/README.md

 # pnumber
-a simple script to convert numbers into Persian numbers
+a simple script to convert numbers into Persian numbers in HTML

 -------------------------------------------------------------------
 # INSTALLATION